-If an expert report is ordered, the pretrial judge generally orders that the parties pay a provision for the expert’s fees.
+If an expert is appointed, they generally order the parties to pay a provision for the expert’s fees.

-The pretrial judge provides a timetable to the parties in order to organise their submissions.
+The pretrial judge provides a timetable to the parties to organise their submissions.
 However, the duration is extremely variable depending on the case and procedural exceptions raised.
-By way of exception, during the first hearing, if there is an emergency or if the case is ready to be judged, the pretrial judge can send the parties immediately to trial, which is called “short route” (circuit court).
+By way of exception, during the first hearing, if there is an emergency or if the case is ready to be judged, the pretrial judge can send the parties immediately to trial, which is called short route (circuit court).